zlthinker/zlthinker.github.io/blog/_posts/2020-04-10-demystify-IMU.md

 * For the random walk measurements for bias, the information matrix is inversely proportional to the white noise covariance whose magnitude grows as time lasts.
 (See the explanation below.)

 > The output of a gyro (same for accelerometer) will be perturbed by some thermo-mechanical noise which fluctuates at a rate much greater than the sampling rate of the sensor.
 As a result the samples obtained from the sensor are perturbed by a white noise sequence, which is simply a sequence of zero-mean uncorrelated random variables.
-In this case each random variable is identically distributed and has a finite variance d.
+In this case each random variable is identically distributed and has a finite variance.

 # Reference